sankalp1999/Image_Captioning_With_Attention/README.md

 README in progress.
 (Partially complete)

-The Caption Bot takes your images and generates a caption in less than 40 words.
+The Caption Bot takes your images and generates a caption in less than 40 words (even though a picture is worth a thousand words.....)

 ---